by Head of Young People Programmes, Bushara Awan

-What is even more shocking, is that most students (or parents for that matter), aren’t aware of any of this, until a few months into uni, when their new found financial freedoms begins to turn sour.
+What is even more shocking, is that most students (or parents for that matter), aren’t aware of any of this, until a few months into uni, when their new-found financial freedoms begin to turn sour.

 It includes information on student loans, grants and bursaries, as well as how to budget, save and make money while you are uni.
 As well as our insights, the manual includes tips and hits from students themselves, as well as inviting young people to do their own homework.